coleygroup/polymer-chemprop/README.md

 # wD-MPNN for Polymer Property Prediction
-This repository contains the weighted, directed message passing neural network (wD-MPNN) used for polymer property prediction in the paper [A graph representation of molecular ensembles for polymer property prediction](#).
+This repository contains the weighted, directed message passing neural network (wD-MPNN) used for polymer property prediction in the paper ["A graph representation of molecular ensembles for polymer property prediction"](https://arxiv.org/abs/2205.08619).
 For the reference Chemprop code, please go to https://github.com/chemprop/chemprop.

 ## Usage
 For general Chemprop usage, please refer to its documentation: https://chemprop.readthedocs.io/en/latest/.